MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 <!-- markdownlint-disable MD025 -->
 ### [Android](#tab/android)

-When using `MediaElement` is is essential to perform the following steps:
+When using `MediaElement` it is essential to perform the following steps:

 #### 1. Add `ResizableActivity` and `Launchmode` to Activity